 - The National Clinical Programme (NCP) for Stroke was set up in early 2010 within the Royal College of Physicians (RCPI).

 - Vision – To provide safe, effective stroke care with improved outcomes for patients.
 To bring stroke care in Ireland in line with other allied national strategies and the stroke action plan for Europe 2018-2030 of the European stroke organisation.

-The NCPS aims to improve access to and quality and cost-effectiveness of stroke services.
+The NCP for Stroke aims to improve the access, quality and cost-effectiveness of stroke services in Ireland through:

-- Access to acute stroke treatment has been improved through the wider availability of stroke thrombolysis, increased provision of stroke units, provision of funding for diagnostics to support secondary prevention (Transient Ischaemic Attack or mini-stroke) and the development of early supported discharge services.
+- Improved access to acute stroke treatment through the wider availability of stroke thrombolysis and endovascular thrombectomy, increased provision of stroke units, provision of funding for diagnostics to support secondary prevention (Transient Ischaemic Attack or mini-stroke) and the development of early supported discharge services.

-- Quality objectives are achieved through the development of a governance structure (nationally and locally) and the implementation of a stroke register to monitor the process and outcome of care for the patient.
+- The achievement of quality objectives through the development of a governance structure (nationally and locally) and the implementation of the Irish National Audit for Stroke (INAS) which monitors the process and outcome of care for the patient.

-- Cost objectives are being achieved by more targeted use of resources and decreased length of stay.
+- The achievement of cost objectives by more targeted use of resources and decreased length of stay.